-Jewell drove 78 vards early in the fourth quarter for a 19-7 lead, Groom connecting with Hensley for the 3-vard touchdown.
+Jewell drove 78 yards early in the fourth quarter for a 19-7 lead, Groom connecting with Hensley for the 3-yard touchdown.

 The Cards seemingly had a grip on the game with 6 minutes remaining when a mistake opened the way for the close finish.
 Jewell punter Jeff McGuire was tackled on his own 30 after bobbling a low snap.
 The Lutes, 9-1, cashed in the opportunity in three plays.
 Fullback Mike Westmiller burst into the end zone from 2 yards out after Skogen's 20-yard completion to Monson.
 Scott McKay's conversion cut the Cards' lead to five points.

 Jewell moved to its 25 following the kickoff, but bogged down and had to punt.
-The Cards were too of the whole thing and our inex- eager on their punt coverage and drew a 15-yard penalty for piling
+The Cards were too eager on their punt coverage and drew a 15-yard penalty for piling on.

 Pacific Lutheran set up for a final opportunity at the Jewell 43 with 37 seconds remaining.
-Skogen's first pass was incomplete. and on second down he was sacked for an 8-yard loss by Jewell tackle Wayne Schmidt.
+Skogen's first pass was incomplete, and on second down he was sacked for an 8-yard loss by Jewell tackie Wayne Schmidt.